Universality in the dynamics of second-order phase transitions

-{\em The spatially homogenous case --} In a first example we illustrate our method by considering the equation of motion corresponding to phenomenological model A of \cite{RevModPhys.49.435}.
-The evolution of the field is described by the stochastic equation
+{\em The spatially homogeneous case --} In a first example we illustrate our method by considering the equation of motion corresponding to phenomenological model A of \cite{RevModPhys.49.435}.
+The evolution of the field is described by the stochastic Ginzburg-Landau equation (SGLE)